 - "I Am" Song: One of their songs off Group Therapy is entitled just that.

 - Intercourse with You: "Let's Fuck", "Addiction", and "Sex Machine".

 - Lighter and Softer: To many fans, their 2003 album Group Therapy.

 - Love Is a Drug: "Addiction".She's like cocaine, heroin, alcohol and vicodin...

 - Love Nostalgia Song: "Always", lyrics from which can be seen on the top of this very page, although it is implied that Edsel is still in the relationship as he wrote the song.

 - Medley: "Die, Boom, Bang, Burn, Fuck", off No Regrets.

-- Repurposed pop song: Dead or Alive's hit '80s single "You Spin Me 'round" was covered for the American Psycho film soundtrack.
+- Repurposed Pop Song: Dead or Alive's hit '80s single "You Spin Me 'round" was covered by them for the American Psycho soundtrack.

 - Saved from Development Hell: "Bllod Money (part 1)" was released in 2016 after several years of recording.

 - Stage Name: Edsel Dope's birth name is Brian Charles Ebejer.